1 - Access Cluster

 | Cannot change Load Balancer subnet | service.beta.kubernetes.io/scp-load-balancer-subnet-id |

-L7 Listener’s routing rules only support the default URL path of the LB server group delivery method- To add other URL paths, add them directly in the Samsung Cloud Platform console
+L7 Listener’s routing rules only support the default URL path of the LB server group delivery method- To add other URL paths, you must add them directly in the Samsung Cloud Platform console

 - URL redirection is not supported